 What is an Interspecies Council?

-The ‘Interspecies Council’ was developed by Phoebe Tickell and the team at Moral Imaginations, alongside hundreds of people who participated in workshops from 2021-2023.
-In essence, the Interspecies Council is an adaptation of ‘The Council of All Beings’ for decision-making settings, using an approach similar to a citizens assembly.
+The ‘Interspecies Council’ was developed by Phoebe Tickell and has been stewarded into being by the team at Moral Imaginations, and was prototyped and developed during workshops in 2021 and 2022, and first shared publicly in 2023.
+Since then, there have been many occurrences of Interspecies Councils proliferating around the country.
+In essence, the Interspecies Council is an adaptation of ‘The Council of All Beings’ from the work known as The Work That Reconnects, with the permission and trust from Joanna Macy to steward this practice for decision-making settings, using an approach similar to a citizens assembly.
+The aim of the Interspecies Council is to bring the voice of nature and non-human beings into organisational decision-making, governance mechanisms and policy development.
 It is a participatory, democratic, semi-improvisational practice guided by facts and real-world issues, brought alive by roleplay, improvisation, theatre, arts, imagination and sensing.

-Rather than a discussion about nature, it becomes a discussion from the point of view of nature.
 The Interspecies Council supports and encourages a profound shift in worldview and perspective, and asks us to decenter our human selves and interests for the purpose of empathy, connection and care with the living world around us.
 It is a practice and methodology that both catalyses a shift in worldview in those who participate, and also works as a practice that, repeated over time, strengthens the muscle of more-than-human empathy and connection.

 The Value of Integrating More-Than-Human Voices into Governance